BitcoinNanoLabs/accept-btco-client/README.md

 #### Option 2: Verify a Payment Through Client

-If you create an _accept-nano_ payment in another context (such as your application's backend), you can use this option to perform the verification in your client application.
+If you create an _accept-btco_ payment in another context (such as your application's backend), you can use this option to perform the verification in your client application.

 ```ts
 type VerifyPaymentParams = {